Z3Prover/FirewallChecker/README.md

   3. Open the "Add or Remove Snap-ins" prompt with `ctrl+m`
   4. Add the "Windows Defender Firewall with Advanced Security" snap-in
   5. Click "Inbound Rules"
-  6. Right-click the same inbound or outbound rules and click "Export List..."
+  6. Right-click "Inbound Rules" and click "Export List..."
   7. Save the tab-separated output file

 The resulting file can be fed into the FirewallChecker, either for standalone analysis or comparison with a different firewall file.